 - You can easily compare prices online.

-- You can shop in your pj's, from work, or while waiting for the plumber.
+- You can shop in your pj's or from work, on either your laptop or computer.

 5 Cons of Cyber Monday

 - You can't see the merchandise in-person, so it may not be exactly what you ordered.